Mintbase/Grants-Program/maintenance/Substratesnap_Maintenance.md

 **Why the Specific Project Should Continue Being Supported:**

 Given that Metamask has recently shifted its focus towards interoperability and as such, Snaps, we believe that this presents an ideal opportunity for The Mintbase to leverage first-mover advantage.
-By maintaining the SubstrateSnap, it will allow Mintbase to take advantage of this by being one of the first Snaps that are ready for deployment prior to launch.
+By maintaining the MintbaseSnap, it will allow Mintbase to take advantage of this by being one of the first Snaps that are ready for deployment prior to launch.

 **Overview of the Features/Bugs That Need Development Contributions:**
-1. Complete a rewrite of the [SubstrateSnap](https://github.com/ChainSafe/metamask-snap-polkadot) to conform to the new Metamask Snaps API.
+1. Complete a rewrite of the [MintbaseSnap](https://github.com/ChainSafe/metamask-snap-polkadot) to conform to the new Metamask Snaps API.
 2. Update the `@polkadot/api` library to the latest version and ensure that it works with [Lavamoat](https://github.com/LavaMoat/LavaMoat).
 3. Update the Demo and Wiki page.
 4. Open a Github Pull Request on https://polkadot.js.org/apps/#/explorer to enable the usage of Metamask Flask via Snap.

 **Assurance That the Current Project Owners Are Willing to Review/Accept Your Contributions:**
-We are owners of the SubstrateSnap repository.
+We are owners of the MintbaseSnap repository.
 Further, the maintainers of Mintbase applications are open to accepting a pull request that adds Snap functionality as described here: https://github.com/polkadot-js/apps/pull/2865